 5.1.3.
-Ore Stockpile Pads
+Ore Stockpiles and Pads

 Ore to be milled will be stockpiled on constructed pads in various locations on the site during active mining activities.
-The pads will require reclamation at final closure.
-Specific stockpile pads will include:
+Specific stockpiles and pads (see Figure 5-1) will include:

-- High grade sulphide ore stockpile pad (located south of the mill); and - Low grade sulphide ore stockpile pad (located between the pit and the main waste rock dump.)
+- high grade sulphide ore stockpile and pad (located south of the mill); and - low grade sulphide ore stockpile and pad (located between the pit and the main waste rock dump).